Azure/azure-sdk-for-java/sdk/eventgrid/azure-resourcemanager-eventgrid/src/samples/README.md

 ## Next steps

-Start using Storage blob Java SDK in your solutions.
+Start using Event Grid Java SDK in your solutions.
 Our SDK details could be found at [SDK README][EVENTGRID_SDK_README].

 ## Contributing